striblab/mn-elections-api/spec/CONTEST.md

   // Whether this contest is a question
   question: false,

+  // The title of the question.
+This should only apply if the contest is a
+  // question.
+  questionTitle: 'Example bond question',

   // The text of the question.
 This should only apply if the contest is a
   // question.
   questionText: 'Should we do this or do that?',